GKefas/TrackManager/README.md

 ## Features

 - **REST API**: Exposes endpoints for managing music data (artists, albums, and tracks).
 - **Admin Interface**: A CRUD interface for administrators to manage music data, built with Thymeleaf.
+(Coming Soon)
 - **Database Integration**: Uses JPA to interact with a relational database (MySQL).

 ## Technologies Used